Age effects on L2 acquisition

 The effect of age on L2 acquisition

-here is often designated AOL, age of L2 learning.
-This designation
+variable here is often designated AOL, age of L2 learning.
+This designation is useful

 pronunciation becomes a likely outcome, even after years of experience using the L2.